 Making Connections Gen Ed: EE- Service Learning.
-Grading Status: Letter grade.

 SOCI 431.
 Aging.
 3 Credits.

 The process of aging from birth to death, with a concentration on the later years of life, examined from a broad perspective.
 Topics include individual change over the life-course, the social context of aging, and the aging of American society.